The Oracle and the Jedi

 One of the reasons why a company makes it or doesn’t make it is because of the quality of its angel investors.

 At Bonobos we have two founding angel investors.
-They’ve been perched on my shoulders for six years now, and they’ve been whispering in my ears.
+They’ve been perched on my shoulders for many years now, whispering in my ears.

 One is an Oracle, one is a Jedi.

 They were my lifeline in the three years before the company received venture funding.
 Without them, we couldn’t have gotten started, and once started, we wouldn’t have gotten anywhere.
 They remain my lifeline when the going gets really tough.
 As Isaac Newton reportedly said:

 If I have seen a little further, it is by standing on the shoulders of Giants.